BlenderNewbie2020/Blender-Merge-With-Shapekeys/Readme.md

-# Blender Merge With Shapekeys (blender addon) for Blender 2.79 only.
+# Merge Objects with Shapekeys (Addon for Blender 2.79 only).

 ## Merge two objects with differing geometries